 I recommend adding anchovies for the last 5 minutes in the oven.
 This will allow them to heat up and get integrated into the pizza.

 If you add them with other toppings at the very beginning, the baking process can change the delicate texture and complex flavor of anchovies.
-Sometime they can be reduced to “little skidmarks of salt”.
+Sometimes they can be reduced to “little skidmarks of salt”.

 How about Anchovy and Pineapple Pizza?

-For some people, anchovy and pineapple pizza is food made in the heaven.
+For some people, anchovy and pineapple pizza is food made in heaven.
 They claim there’s nothing better than the sweetness from the pineapple to cut through a salty anchovy pizza.
-But for others, it’s easy to hate with this flavor combination.
+But for others, it’s easy to hate this flavor combination.
 So if you are a Hawaiian Pizza lover, go ahead and add some pineapple slices to your anchovy pizza!

-Homemade Anchovy Pizza
+Best Anchovy Pizza Recipe (+VIDEO)

 Homemade Pizza Dough: